cowboybebophan/SneakerShop/README.md

 >
     git clone <repository_url>

->Switch to the project folder, use `Flyway` to migrate data.
+>Switch to the project folder, then use `Flyway` to migrate data.
 >
 Notice: we are working in a maven container so the database connection is no longer through localhost:5432.
 The database_host should be the internal IP address for the `postgreSQL` server container.